lisp/de.setf.http/README.md

  This task does not require arbitrary compositions, but rter it suffices to describe the functional components in the space of resource and representation specializations and protocol roles.

- resources exist at locations in an http-iri namespace. these locations are arranged in subsumption relations. an elementary form of this is regular expression subsumption. while, in theory, it would be possible to use that criteria to derive relations, a simpler path is to declare the relations. which function is applicable depends on which are specialized to cover the set of designated resources.
+ Resources exist at locations in an http-iri namespace. these locations are arranged in subsumption relations. an elementary form of this is regular expression subsumption. while, in theory, it would be possible to use that criteria to derive relations, a simpler path is to declare the relations. which function is applicable depends on which are specialized to cover the set of designated resources.

- representations exist at locations in a media type space and the means to generate a representation for a resource are identified according to the media type(s) which they generate. while concrete types are distinct - eg., `application/turtle`, both `application/turtle` and `application/rdf+xml` are rdf document forms and the type `application/x-turtle` is the experimental precursor to `application/turtle`, and, as such to be
+ Representations exist at locations in a media type space and the means to generate a representation for a resource are identified according to the media type(s) which they generate. while concrete types are distinct - eg., `application/turtle`, both `application/turtle` and `application/rdf+xml` are rdf document forms and the type `application/x-turtle` is the experimental precursor to `application/turtle`, and, as such to be